InternLM/xtuner/docs/zh_cn/training/training_extreme_long_sequence.md

 + sequence_parallel_size = 4  # take `sequence_parallel_size = 4`` as an example

 - accumulative_counts = 1
+# Suppose I aim to employ a training strategy using a batch size per device
+# of 1 with a maximum length of `max_length` on N GPUs.
+# Upon setting the sequence parallelism dimension to `SP`,
+# the accumulative counts have to be adjusted to `SP` times the original value.
+# This modification is essential to assure training equivalence,
+# as the sequence of `max_length` length will be segmented into `SP` parts,
+# with each part being allocated to its respective GPU among the `SP` GPUs
+# for parallelized training.
 + accumulative_counts = 4  # accumulative_counts = accumulative_counts * sequence_parallel_size

 #######################################################################